cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

   city: 'Liverpool',
 }

-// In this example the properties/keys are name, stadium and city with Liverpool, Anfield and Liverpool being the values
+// In this object literal example the properties/keys are name, stadium and city with Liverpool, Anfield and Liverpool being the values
 ```

+- **Object.create()**

 ### Adding and Accessing Properties